-How to balance family savings priorities
+How to balance your family’s savings priorities

-You never know what might happen or what new savings goals might arise.
+You never know what might happen or what new family savings goals might arise.
 Planning for the long term and saving for the short term ensures you’re prepared for whatever comes your way.